Problems with Latching On or Sucking

 to gain weight.
 This milk removal then tells the breasts to increase or maintain milk

 production.
-If the baby doesn't get enough milk, he or she will have poor weight gain.
+If the baby doesn't get enough milk, they will have poor weight gain.

 Poor milk removal from the breast can also affect milk supply.